nozhdelov/ViewComponent/docs.md

 ViewComponent a.k.a KW.ViewComponent is what would've happened if React fucked Ember and then a freakish baby was born.... and then it was dropped on its head.

-The main principles ViewComponent is bult on are as follows :
+The main principles ViewComponent is built on are as follows :

  1. Creating reusable UI components that encapsulate structure design and behavior
  2. Using those components in a few different ways depending on the context